 Mount Hermon

-Located in the far north of Israel, Mount Hermon is highest mountain in country, as well as its boundary mark with Lebanon and Syria.
-Among Israelis it is popular for its short ski season, but it’s really a gem to explore year-round.
+Located in the far north of Israel, Mount Hermon is the highest mountain in the country, and it is the boundary mark between Lebanon and Syria.
+It is popular among Israelis for its short ski season but a gem to explore year-round.

 History of Mount Hermon

-- See a video presentation of Hermon and the Bible, by ‘Danny the Digger’, here.
+See a video presentation of Hermon and the Bible, by ‘Danny the Digger’ –

 Touring Mount Hermon

-The mountain top is military zone, but behind it Israeli developed a very popular ski resort.
-The Hermon’s ski season is rather short, usually lasting only 50 days, yet it is quite popular among Israelis.
-About 300,000 visitors enjoy its 14 ski trails, 5 chair lifts, and mountain sled.
-In 2019 a new Cable car was installed, which operates year-round.
-Riding it any season of the year is quite exciting, and at its top the views are truly breathtaking.
-On clear days the Golan Heights and all the Hula valley are visible, as well as parts of the Galilee and southern Lebanon.
+The mountain top is a military zone, but Israel has developed a trendy ski resort behind it.
+The Hermon’s ski season is relatively short, usually lasting only 50 days, yet it is popular among Israelis.
+About 300,000 visitors enjoy its 14 ski trails, five chair lifts, and mountain sled.
+In 2019, a new Cable car was installed, which operates year-round.
+Riding it any season of the year is quite exciting, and the views are breathtaking at its top.
+On clear days, the Golan Heights and all of the Hula Valley are visible, as well as parts of the Galilee and southern Lebanon.
 It is possible to hike around the mountain top and enjoy the views and the cool breeze.
-It is also possible to hike down through amazing landscapes rich in flora and fauna.
+Hiding through amazing landscapes rich in flora and fauna is also possible.

-A tour of Mount Hermon can be combined with multi-day tour in Israel that will include exploring the Golan Heights.
+A tour of Mount Hermon can be combined with a multi-day tour in Israel, including exploring the Golan Heights.